chgswin/CarND-Advanced-Lane-Lines/README.md

 ##### 4.2.
 Finding the active pixels around the previous curve with `search_around_poly()`
 For stable lanes, it is usual for lane lines to be near around previous lane lines.
 Keeping this in mind, a faster method to scan active pixels only around previous lane lines is constructed.
 All active pixels within a horizontal offset from previous lines are detected for a new curve to be fitted.
 This method could effectively speed up the whole process and help reduce possible noise from around the lanes.

+##### 4.3.
+Further improvement

+It is observed that the existing `fit_polynomial` might be prone to errors as it could mistakenly detect other noise lines.
+To reduce this, an array of weights is used: pixel points near the car (at the bottom of the images) carry more weight than the points far away from the cars.
+This improvement helps the most when there could be other lines that lie next to the actual lane lines.

 ![search around previous line][search_around_poly]
 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.